odedstein/sgi-introduction-course/301_laplacian_eigs/301_laplacian_eigs.md

 from the [Sumner data-set](https://people.csail.mit.edu/sumner/research/deftransfer/data.html) and compute their eigendecompotision.

-Try to think how the these spectrum should look.
+Try to anticipate the results.
 Then, complete the third section of the script `laplacian_eigs` to compare the eigenfunctions and eigenvalues of both pairs.

 *Note [a comment on the visualization below](#A-comment-on-visualization).